Emma-B211/cart253/README.md

 # cart253
-This is Pippin Barr's coursework repository for CART253
+This is Emma Beldick's coursework repository for CART253